 There are questions that can and should be legitimately be asked about Bush’s proposal.
 Can NASA turn itself around, restore to itself the kind of ethic that made its achievements of the 1960s among America’s proudest?
 Will NASA Administrator Sean O’Keefe be able to wring the pork out of an agency that in many ways has become just another piece of the bureaucracy, and will he be able to ride herd over the disparate interests which must work together to bring the plan to fruition?
 Do we still have the national ability to focus on a goal that by its nature must span several presidencies, in a time when demagoguery, easy fixes, and flat-out lies are a growing part of our political discourse?

 Setting up a residence on the moon and visiting Mars will not be easy tasks.
 The public and political response to the president’s plan will say less about the plan than it will about what we as a nation have become.
 “We need to see and examine and touch for ourselves,” Bush said.
 “And only human beings are capable of adapting to the inevitable uncertainties posed by space travel.”
 How the plan is accepted will tell much of whether our curiosity remains alive.

 It’s certainly worth thinking about, while you are, say, driving to work.

-–Dennis E. Powell is a writer specializing in technopolitical issues.
-He is at work on Orbital Mechanics: The Space Shuttle and the People Who Made It Fly.
+–Dennis E. Powell is a freelance writer specializing in techno-political subjects.
+He is at work on a history of the space-shuttle program.